rocky/python-uncompyle6/README.rst

 * https://github.com/zrax/pycdc : supports all versions of Python and is written in C++
 * https://code.google.com/archive/p/unpyc3/ : supports Python 3.2 only.
 The above projects use a different decompiling technique what is used here.
+* https://github.com/figment/unpyc3/ : fork of above, but supports Python 3.2 only.
+Include some fixes like supporting function annotations
 * The HISTORY_ file.

 .. |downloads| image:: https://img.shields.io/pypi/dd/uncompyle6.svg